Aaron-G-Sanchez/Siege-Lineup-Creator/README.md

 ## Description

-This web app lets a user create a team composition lineup for the game Rainbow 6 Siege.
-When the user first enters the website, they are greeted with an option to view other lineups or create a new one.
-If the user decides to create a new lineup, they will select between either attacking or defending, and then select an operator and their equipment one at a time until they have a full 5 stack.
-Once a full stack is created, the user can then save the lineup and start again.
+This full stack MERN application lets a user create a dynamic team composition for the game Rainbow 6 Siege.

-This application is designed to help add some creativity to a team composition.
+Whether attacking or defending, this appliction helps bring some stability to more competative teams that want to define what operators to bring to a round.

 A Trello board was used to keep track of development progress and can be viewed [here](https://trello.com/b/8RTk9Yhl/siege-lineup-creator).